 Incorporates the approved program document changes following the guidance of IMC 0040, “Preparing, Revising, and Issuing Documents for the NRC Inspection Manual.”

-The cognizant branch chief reviews the feedback form, authorizes or rejects the form by signing the HQ Branch Chief signature line in Section I, and delivers the feedback form to the ROP Feedback Coordinator.
-The branch chief ll urgent feedback requests that result in an interruption or delay of the ROP timeline published on the ROP Feedback Forms Document Timelines site.
+The cognizant branch chief reviews the feedback form, authorizes or rejects the form by signing at the HQ Branch Chief signature line in Section I, and delivers the feedback form to the ROP Feedback Coordinator.
+The branch chief is only required to sign the feedback form if they are rejecting it.
+(However, the technical lead must keep the branch chief apprised of all urgent feedback requests that result in an interruption or delay of the ROP timeline (published on the ROP Feedback Forms Document Timelines site)).

 06.04 Closing ROP Feedback Forms.
-IRIB closes an ROP feedback form upon receipt of approval from the cognizant branch chief when no change is necessary to the document in question.
+IRIB closes an ROP feedback form upon receipt of approval or rejection from the cognizant branch chief when no change is necessary to the document in question.
 When a change is necessary in the ROP document, the ROP Feedback Coordinator continues to electronically track feedback issues until the IMC or IP is revised.
 Prior to issuing the revised IMC or IP, the ROP Feedback Coordinator will work with the document lead to close the feedback form, and add it to ADAMS.
 IMC 0608 describes the process for resolving performance indicator issues that are documented on ROP feedback forms.

 END